microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 #### Slow Acting Protection

-<br> It is done in software and is responsible for fault protection in case of OVP, UVP, OTEMP, average OCP and stall.
+<br> It is done in software and it is responsible for fault protection in case of OVP, UVP, OTEMP, average OCP and stall.
 The ADC samples the voltage, temperature, current, and potentiometer values and converts them from raw data into human-readable values that can be displayed during run-time.
 The converted values are then compared with some threshold values (limit values set by the user).
 If the measured values exceed the limit values, then all three motor phases are driven to a logical level `0`.
 <br> To drive all the output signals low, AVR EB uses the WEX in Pattern Generation mode to take control of the output pins from TCE and sets them to `0`.
 TCE is still running in the background while WEX takes control.
 If the fault condition is not valid anymore, the normal operation is restored , after the user short-presses the button, and the motor will restart with a ramp-up.
 When a threshold value is exceeded, the limit is temporarily modified to create a hysteresis effect.
 In this way, the motor will not restart spinning until the fault condition is over.

 <br><img src="images/fault_hysteresis.png">

 <br> The hysteresis type of fault applies to OVP, UVP and OTEMP.
 In case of average/peak OCP and stall there is no hysteresis applied.

 <br> A stall of the motor is detected if the current motor state is `MOTOR_RUNNING` and if a new transition from either BEMF or Hall sensors has not come for more than a time-out angle expressed in electrical degrees.
 The time-out angle can be configured by changing the `MC_STALL_ERROR_TOLERANCE` parameter value.
-If stall conditions are met, the motor is stopped, and to restore the operation short press the MPPB button.
+If stall conditions are met, the motor is stopped, and to restore the operation, short press the MPPB button.

 <br><img src="images/stall_detection.png">